TaitoUnited/taito-cli/docs/tutorial/05-remote-environments.md

 ### 5.3.
 Run integration and e2e tests manually againts the dev environment

-TODO some notes about docker-compose-test.yaml -> taito-cli is used as proxy to access dev database.
+TODO some notes about docker-compose-test.yaml -> Taito CLI is used as proxy to access dev database.

 ```bash
 taito test:dev